 I throw house bricks for the Arsenal

 I kick and maim for Chelsea

 I kill for Tottenham

 I drop bottles for United on the crowd from up above

-- In an episode of George and the Dragon, George gets arrested for hooliganism, though what he did was mild compared to today.
-Look closely and you'll see the policeman who arrests him is Lionel from As Time Goes By.
+- In an episode of George And The Dragon, George gets arrested for hooliganism, though what he did was mild compared to today.

 - Documented in Danny Dyer's (of The Football Factory) series The Real Football Factories and The Real Football Factories International.